-Straighter teeth are easier to clean, cut down on plaque buildup and reduce the chance of cavities, according to American Academy of Pediatric Dentistry (AAPD).
+Straighter teeth are easier to clean, cut down on plaque buildup and reduce the chance of cavities.
 But there are other reasons you may not be aware of.
 Straight teeth, along with a correct bite, help kids chew their food more effectively.
 By chewing better, they get more nutrients from their food.
-One benefit of being able to chew food thoroughly, explains the kitchn, is an increase in saliva production.
+One benefit of being able to chew food thoroughly is an increase in saliva production.
 And more saliva means more digestive enzymes to cut down on plaque buildup and decrease cavities.

 Helps Simplify Diabetes

-When kids – and adults – wear their retainers correctly, it helps keep teeth aligned, offsetting the risk of poor general or oral health, per the International Journal of Dentistry.
-And according to the American Diabetes Associations (ADA), poor oral health can exacerbate the blood-related effects of diabetes.
-So wearing a retainer correctly, in addition to flossing, brushing and rinsing with products like Colgate® Phos-Flur, specially formulated for use after braces, can help counteract diabetes-related ailments.
+The research article titled "Oral manifestations of Diabetes", explains how poor oral health can exacerbate the blood-related effects of diabetes.
+So wearing a retainer correctly, in addition to flossing, brushing and rinsing with products specially formulated for use after braces, can help counteract diabetes-related ailments.

 A lesser-known advantage is that for some kids, retainers can help their breathing.
-Special types of retainers, according to the Consumer Guide to Dentistry, are used to not only help straighten teeth or align jaws, but for trouble with snoring or breathing at night.
+Special types of retainers are used to not only help straighten teeth or align jaws, but for trouble with snoring or breathing at night.

 Helps with Speech Impediments